Arijit Guha Graduate Student Advocacy Awards

 - A brief personal statement (500-900 words) that addresses the information below:

 - Why this cause matters to the student.

 - The role the student has taken in advocating for the cause.

 - Length and scope of involvement in this cause.

 - The impact of these efforts to advance the cause.

 - Goals for continued advocacy efforts with this particular cause or initiative.

 - An abbreviated CV (no more than 4 pages) highlighting relevant service, leadership, and advocacy efforts.

 - A minimum of 2 recommendation/nomination letters by an ASU student, staff, faculty, or community member familiar with the student’s advocacy work.
-These nominations must be submitted using this form.

 Applications will be reviewed by a panel of graduate students from various programs/departments at ASU.